zapotocnylubos/bi-xml/readme.md

 ```

 ## Project output
-HTML output can be found in `src/html` and there openning `index.html` in web browser.
+HTML output can be found in `src/html` and there opening `index.html` in web browser.

 PDF output can be found in `src/pdf/docuemnt.pdf`